Efren Reyes facts for kids

 He partnered with Francisco Bustamante to represent the Philippines at the inaugural World Cup of Pool.
 They reached the 2006 final, where they met Earl Strickland and Rodney Morris representing the United States.
 They won seven consecutive racks to win the final 13–5.
 He also won the 2009 event once again partnering Bustamante.
 The pair met the German team of Ralf Souquet and Thorsten Hohmann in the final and won 11–9.

-Reyes still actively competes in professional events on occasions, in such events as the Southeast Asian Games, which he won seven gold medals and the Derby City Classic which he is the overall winner on five occasions.
+Reyes still actively competes in professional events on occasions, in such events as the Southeast Asian Games, which he won six gold medals and the Derby City Classic which he is the overall winner on five occasions.
 In 2023, at the age of 68 years old, Reyes finished third in the Derby City Classic One Pocket, with a field of over 400 players.

 Media and persona